LuisFranco12/Pokemon/README.md

     npm start

 ## Challenge
-My biggest challenge working with the PokéAPI.
+My biggest challenge was working with the PokéAPI.
 The API has a lot of nested data structures, which made it difficult to retrieve the information I  needed.

-I overcame the API challenge by mapping through the results array on the "https://pokeapi.co/api/v2/pokemon/" url and then making a fetch request to the url's of every 1st generation pokemon that I wanted to be displayed and saving the returned array in a variable.
+To overcome the challenge of working with the PokéAPI, I implemented a solution that involved mapping through the results array on the "https://pokeapi.co/api/v2/pokemon/" endpoint.
+For each Pokémon in the array, I made a separate fetch request to the corresponding url to retrieve the necessary information.
+Specifically, I fetched the URLs of all first-generation Pokémon that I wanted to display and saved the returned array in a variable.

 ## Unsolved Problem
-One unsolved problem is implementing a way to hide pagination numbers when there are a large amount of pokemon being fetched from the PokeAPI.
-This would make the website look cleaner
+One unsolved problem is implementing a way to hide pagination numbers when there is a large amount of pokemon being fetched from the PokeAPI.
+This would make the website look cleaner.

 ## Technologies used
 + React.js